-- Check the condition of substrates e.g. new or existing, hazardous/non-hazardous - Check the types of substrates e.g. timber, plaster (porous and non-porous surfaces), plastic, or metals - Use the correct preparation process for the types of substrate to include cleaning, priming, de-greasing, sealing - Prepare paints following the correct process, including stirring/mixing/straining - Select the appropriate equipment to apply paint depending on the material, substrates, and quantity of work - Take into consideration the effects of temperature on paint e.g. humidity levels and weather conditions for external work - Protect the surrounding area to include coverage of floors/features and signage to avoid effects on people - Apply the correct paint systems for the types of substrate using brush, roller, paint pad, or spray, e.g. primers, undercoats, and gloss - Use masking aids for "cutting in"/producing accurate lines - Regularly check the quality of painting by opacity tests to ensure consistent coverage - Refer to other trades where problems emerge (immediately or at a later stage) for investigation, e.g. water stain - Check that the quality of finishes meets specification, and take any corrective actions
+The individual shall be able to: Check condition of substrate e.g. new or existing Check type of substrate e.g. timber, plaster (porous and non-porous surfaces), plastic or metal Use the correct preparation process for the type of substrate to include: cleaning, priming, de-greasing, sealing Prepare the paint following the correct process, as appropriate, to include: stirring/mixing/straining Select the appropriate equipment to apply the paint depending on the material, substrate and quantity of work Take into consideration the effects of temperature on paint e.g. humidity levels and weather conditions for external work Protect the surrounding area to include: coverage of floors/features and signage to avoid effects on people Apply the correct paint system for the type of substrate using brush, roller, paint pad or spray e.g. primer, undercoat and gloss Use masking aids for 'cutting in'/producing accurate lines Regularly check the quality of the painting by opacity test to ensure consistent coverage Refer to other trades where problems emerge (immediately or at a later stage) for investigation e.g. water stain Check quality of finish meets specification to include no defects and take any corrective action 6 Apply Paint by Spray 10 The individual needs to know and understand: Purposes of painting: protection, preservation, sanitation, decoration and identification e.g. colour coding The importance of following manufacturer's guidelines COSHH requirements The impact of materials on the general public and necessary precautions e.g. allergies Materials which cannot be sprayed e.g. paste and some primers